Why Most People Fail at Learning Hebrew (and How to Avoid It)

 6. They Get Discouraged Too Early

-Hebrew (and most languages) feels hardest at the beginning.
+Hebrew feels hardest at the beginning.

 Everything is unfamiliar: